 That said, we need your co-operation in the preparation of your case and again, must report you to the court if you do not comply with us so that we do not fail to comply with a court order and breach the Handbook.

 We are committed to high-quality legal advice and client care.
 If you are unhappy about any aspect of the service you have received or about a bill, please contact the Fee Earner responsible for your case.
-If your issue still cannot be resolved, please then contact our Client Care Director, Mark Pearson by telephone on 01268 820111, by email at email@example.com or by post to our Benfleet office.
+If your issue still cannot be resolved, please then contact our Client Care Director, Matthew Bone by telephone on 01268 820111, by email at email@example.com or by post to our Benfleet office.

 We have a procedure in place which details how we handle complaints which may be found below.
 We have 8 weeks to consider your complaint.
 If we have not resolved it within this time you may complain to the Legal Ombudsman.